Tessa’s Recipe Rundown

 The Flour

-We’re using a mix of bread flour and all-purpose flour here.
-Bread flour contains a higher percentage of protein than all-purpose flour, so we’ll gain the structure that our bread bowls need by using this – plus it makes the bread nice and chewy.
-All-purpose flour will keep the interior of the bread soft, which is what we’re looking for here!
+My recipe uses both bread flour and all-purpose flour.
+Bread flour contains a higher percentage of protein, so you gain the structure the bread bowls need.
+Plus it makes the bread nice and chewy.
+All-purpose flour will keep the interior of the bread soft.

 The Yeast

-Both instant yeast and active dry yeast will work just fine here – just note that active dry yeast will take a little longer to rise.
+Both instant yeast and active dry yeast will work just fine here.
+Active dry yeast will take a little longer to rise.
 Read about the differences between Active Dry Yeast vs. Instant Yeast here.

 Cornmeal

-Yellow cornmeal can be used as a base for your bread bowls to rise and bake on, and it will give a wonderful, rustic texture and flavor to your Bread Bowls.
+Yellow cornmeal can be used under your shaped bread bowls to rise and bake on.
 It’s a totally optional addition, and if you prefer to skip it, simply line the baking sheets with parchment paper instead.

 How to Knead Dough